 - “How Do School ‘Report Cards’ Affect School Choice Decisions?” with Jane Friesen, Justin Smith and Simon Woodcock, 2012, Canadian Journal of Economics, 45(2): 784-807.

-- “Attitudes Toward Immigration in Canada: The Role of the Economy, Ethnicity, Partisanship, Media, and Contact with Visible Minorities,” with Mehdi Mohamadian and Maxime Heroux-Legault.
+- “Attitudes Towards Immigration in Canada: The Role of Media, and Contact with Visible Minorities,” with Mehdi Mohamadian and Maxime Heroux-Legault.

 - “Understanding Precarity in BC – Evidence from a Survey,” with Iglika Ivanova and Kendra Strauss.